efarraro/krumit/_monsters/Slime.md

 ---
 name: Globber
-description: This is a placeholder until someone writes it!
+description: Well, this is awkward.
+This enemy is immune to weapons.
 flavor:
 image: /images/Slime.png
 ---